-McDougall has been the Director of IP Commercialisation at Curtin University since 2008.
+Rohan has been the Director of Commercialisation at Curtin University since 2008.
 He has more than 20 years of experience in commercialisation of new technologies including being integrally involved in the establishment and operation of numerous technology-based companies.
-McDougall has played a lead role in negotiation and completion of countless technology-based agreements and partnerships with companies in Australia and internationally.
+He has played a lead role in the negotiation and completion of countless technology-based agreements and partnerships with companies in Australia and internationally.
 He has worked in both a commercial start-up environment and in institutional technology transfer roles.
-Before Curtin he worked for a listed biotechnology company as the Chief Operating Officer and in commercialisation of technology out of the University of New South Wales as a General Manager, Life Sciences at Unisearch Ltd.
+Before Curtin, he worked for a listed biotechnology company as the Chief Operating Officer and in commercialisation of technology out of the University of New South Wales as a General Manager, Life Sciences at Unisearch Ltd.

 Qualifications include a Bachelor of Science degree and an MBA from the AGSM.
 He is also a graduate of the Australian Institute of Company Directors.
-Current directorships include i-Cetana Pty Ltd (Chairman), HiSeis Pty Ltd (Chairman), ePAT Pty Ltd (Chairman), Skrydata Pty Ltd and Renergi Pty Ltd. Other activities include co-founding a number of innovation community events including Univation and the OzAPP Awards.
+Current directorships include i-Cetana Pty Ltd (Chairman) and Renergi Pty Ltd. Other activities include co-founding a number of innovation community events including Univation and WestTech Fest.

 Mr Russell Nicholls

-Nicholls joined the Curtin University IP Commercialisation Office in May 2011 as Deputy Director.
+Russell joined the Curtin University Commercialisation Office in May 2011 as Deputy Director.

 Dr Tom Hammond

 Business Development Manager